Mr7F/sublime-jumper/readme.md

 The jump work when many files are open (but not the extend, because we can not edit 2 files at the same time).

-With `jumper_go_to_anywhere_case_insensitive`, you can make the search case insensitive, and the labels will also be lower case.
+With `jumper_go_to_anywhere_case_sensitive`, you can make the search case insensitive, and the labels will also be lower case.

 With `jumper_go_to_anywhere_word_mode`, you can only search at the beginning of the words (reducing the number of labels) and the selection will select the word and not the character.